 Mr. Hara graduated KEIO University in 1987 in Tokyo with an LL.B in Political Science.
 He is a C.P.A (Illinois, inactive) and a Chartered Member of the Securities Analysts Association of Japan.

-Anson leads the team in the HKMA to spearhead development of Hong Kong's private equity and venture capital fund market.
-Before taking up his current position, Anson worked at HKMA's Direct Investment team and Risk & Compliance Department, where he was responsible for Exchange Fund's private equity and real estate investments and investment operational and business risk compliance matters respectively.
-Before joining the HKMA, Anson was a member of HKSARG Administrative Officer grade and served at various policy bureaux including Financial Services and the Treasury Bureau, where he closed the railway merger deal and advised on various public infrastructure financing projects; and Chief Secretary of Administration's Private Office, etc., where he acquired extensive experience in policy formulation
+Anson focuses on financial market outreach and promotion, covering the asset and wealth management sector, including traditional and alternative asset managers, family offices and institutional investors.
+Prior to taking up his current role, Anson spearheaded development of Hong Kong’s private equity and venture capital fund market, including the mapping out of Hong Kong’s Limited Partnership Fund regime, broadening of tax exemption to cover onshore funds, etc. Anson also worked at HKMA’s Direct Investment team and Risk & Compliance Department, where he was responsible for Exchange Fund’s PE and real estate investments and investment operational and business risk compliance matters respectively.
+Before joining the HKMA, Anson was a member of the HKSARG Administrative Officer grade and served at various policy bureaux including Financial Services and the Treasury Bureau, where he closed the railway merger deal and advised on various public infrastructure financing projects; and Chief Secretary for Administration’s Private Office, etc., where he acquired extensive experience in policy formulation.

 Having practised tax for about 23 years, Wee Hwee has extensive experience in structuring single country and multiple jurisdictions funds with a Asian focus, both close ended and open ended, listed and unlisted, and across various alternative asset classes include real estate, infrastructure, renewable energy, private equity and debt.
 Specifically, he has structured several Pan Asian real estate funds that heavily invest in Australia and Japan and is familiar with structuring the fund to be compliant with the Managed Investment Trust regime in Australia and the TMK structure in Japan.
 He is also familiar with fund platforms in Singapore, Luxembourg, the Cayman Islands, Labuan, etc as well as tax efficient divestment planning opportunities for funds with multiple exit strategies (be it trade sale, conversion to income producing funds or IPO exit).